RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 - ❌ libretro core: **QUASI88**
   - NOT RECOMMENDED!!!
   - The PC-88VA is not supported.
-  - April 16th, 2022: Cannot load m3u.
-The hash fails because core locks disk file.
+  - April 16th, 2022: Cannot load a .m3u file.
+The hash fails because the core locks the disk file.
   - April 16th, 2022: Attempting to load a single disk game in RALibretro just goes to "How many disks?" prompt.
 Seems to work in RetroArch.
   - April 16th, 2022: RALibretro does not provide a subsystem interface for loading multi-disk games.